alonisser/ansible_fail2ban_nginx/fail2ban_nginx/README.md

 =========

 This role installs sane nginx jails for ansible
-Mostly based on this [DO Article](https://www.digitalocean.com/community/tutorials/how-to-protect-an-nginx-server-with-fail2ban-on-ubuntu-14-04)
+Mostly based on this [Digital Ocean article](https://www.digitalocean.com/community/tutorials/how-to-protect-an-nginx-server-with-fail2ban-on-ubuntu-14-04)
 This Role assumes you already have fail2ban installed correctly

 Requirements